Rasika Dugal: Early roles, career struggles (2007-2014)

-Rasika started appearing in Bollywood movies since 2007.
+Rasika has been appearing in Hindi cinema since 2007.
 She first appeared in the film Anwar (2007) in a small role.
-Then she appeared in many films but in a small role namely No Smoking (2007), Hijack (2008), Tahaan (2008), Agyaat (2009), Kshay (2011), Aurangzeb (2013), etc. With working in films, she was also doing television shows like Powder (2010), Rishta.com (2010), Kismat (2010), and Upanishad Ganga (2012).
-None of her roles, whether in films or in television failed to leave an impact.
+Then she appeared in various films but in a minor role namely No Smoking (2007), Hijack (2008), Tahaan (2008), Agyaat (2009), Kshay (2011) and Aurangzeb (2013).
+Along with films, she appeared in television shows like Powder (2010), Rishta.com (2010), Kismat (2010), and Upanishad Ganga (2012).
+None of her roles failed to leave an impact.

 Critical acclaim (2015-2017)

-Then in 2015, she starred in critically acclaimed film Qissa in the role of Neeli.
-The film received praise from critics as well as the audience.
+In 2015, she starred in the critically acclaimed film Qissa in the role of Neeli.
+The film received praise from the critics as well as the audience.
 The critic's consensus was "A masterpiece that lovers of parallel cinema would thoroughly enjoy.
 This unconventional and heart-breaking folk tale captures human emotions unlike any other recent Indian film."
-She also did a Malayalam language film Kammatti Paadam (2016), starring Dulquer Salmaan in lead.
-She also played a recurring role in Barun Sobti starrer Tu Hai Mera Sunday (2016).
+She also did a Malayalam language film Kammatti Paadam (2016), starring Dulquer Salmaan in the lead.
+She also played a recurring role in the Barun Sobti starrer Tu Hai Mera Sunday (2016).

 She also appeared in television series like Dariba Dairies (2015) in the role of Zeenat Bano and P.O.W.- Bandi Yuddh Ke (2016) in the role of Shobha Thakur.
-Then in 2016, she turned host on the show Devlok with Devdutt Pattanaik.
+She turned host on the show Devlok with Devdutt Pattanaik.
 She also appeared in The Viral Fever web shows like Permanent Roommates (2016), Humorously Yours (2016-2019), and TVF Couples (2017).